futszak/hardwarecommunicator/README.md

   - communicator             - script in python for server
   - communicatorconfig.py    - simple config for communicator
   - sender                   - script in python for remote device
+  - stester                  - sender simulator (for linux on pc)
   - senderconfig.py          - simple config data for sender
   - rc.local                 - /etc/rc.local - start script
   templates - files for www